 The Quarterly Journal of Judicial Law Views

-Meta-Synthesis of Effective Factors in Social Crime Prevention Policy-Making and Legislation
+A Metasynthesis of Factors Affecting Policy-making and Legislation in Social Crime Prevention

 Document Type : Research/Original/Regular Article